 This notice provides details of how Leeds City Council collects and uses information about births.

-For more general information about how Leeds City Council uses your information, please refer to our
+For more general information about how Leeds City Council uses your information, please refer to our privacy notice page.

 What is this information?